brownplt/B2T2/TableAPI.md

 - In CS111 Pyret, `histogram(t, c, n)`
 - In Bootstrap Pyret, `histogram(t, c, n)`

+### Notes

+- `pie-chart` in Bootstrap Pyret has similar constraints on its inputs and outputs, so that function is not presented here.
+- `bar-chart` in Bootstrap Pyret has similar constraints on its inputs and outputs, so that function is not presented here.
+- `freq-bar-chart` in CS111 Pyret has similar constraints on its inputs and outputs, so that function is not presented here.
+- `box-chart` in CS111 Pyret has similar constraints on its inputs and outputs, so that function is not presented here.

 ## `scatterPlot :: t:Table * c1:ColName * c2:ColName -> i:Image`

 Displays an `Image` of a scatter plot from the given table. `c1` names the column in `t` to use for x-values, and `c2` names the column in `t` to use for y-values.
 Both columns must contain `Number` values. [cite cs111]